opendocsg/slw-judgments-backfill/2011_SGHC_38/report.md

  The Attorney-General shall be the Public Prosecutor and shall have the control and direction of criminal prosecutions and proceedings under this Code.

-24     When considering the effect of Art 93 and Art 35(8) of the Constitution in _Law Society of Singapore v Tan Guat Neo Phyllis_ [2008] 2 SLR(R) 239, Chan Sek Keong CJ (“Chan CJ”) explained at [144] that these two provisions “expressly separate the prosecutorial function from the judicial function, and give equal status to both functions”.
+24     When considering the effect of Art 93 and Art 35(8) of the Constitution in _Law Society of Singapore v Tan Guat Neo Phyllis_ <span class="citation">[2008] 2 SLR(R) 239</span>, Chan Sek Keong CJ (“Chan CJ”) explained at [144] that these two provisions “expressly separate the prosecutorial function from the judicial function, and give equal status to both functions”.
 He added at [145]:

  In relation to public prosecutions, Art 35(8) makes it clear that the institution, conduct or discontinuance of any criminal proceedings is a matter for only the Attorney-General to decide.
 This means that except for unconstitutionality, the Attorney-General has an unfettered discretion as to when and how he exercises his prosecutorial powers.